lichunbin814/source-code-notes/zustand.md

 useEffect(() => {
   /*
-  在 useEffect 階段：
+  In the useEffect phase:
-  - 在瀏覽器繪製結束後，再檢查一次快照資料是否為最新的。
+  - After the browser painting is complete, check again if the snapshot data is the latest.
-  - 並透過 subscribe 的 callback 以監聽後續快照變更。
+  - Use the subscribe callback to listen for subsequent snapshot changes.
-  - 若有快照變更，則觸發 forceUpdate 重新渲染，確保組件使用最新的快照。
+  - If there is a snapshot change, trigger forceUpdate to re-render, ensuring the component uses the latest snapshot.
   */

   if (checkIfSnapshotChanged(inst)) {